 - Ensure you don’t get any liquid in your ganache after you add the hot cream.
 This might split the ganache (and it ain’t cheap!)

-My favourite chocolate recipes
+My favourite gluten free chocolate recipes

 - My single flour gluten free chocolate cake (the original version linked here, and an updated version in Intolerance Friendly Kitchen.
 There’s a gluten free vegan version in there, too.